Diabetes skin problems and their treatment

 Acanthosis nigricans is a skin condition that causes tan or brown wart-like spots to appear on the neck, armpits, under the breast and groin.
 The condition typically affects those who are morbidly obese and is considered to be a marker for diabetes (symptom of prediabetes).
 There is no cure for acanthosis nigricans, but losing weight may improve the condition.

-Preventing Diabetic Skin Conditions
+Preventing Diabetic Skin Problems

 If you have diabetes, the most important thing you can do to prevent skin problems is to keep your blood sugar levels under control and check daily for any changes in the appearance of your skin.